goldsmdn/goldsmdn/README.md

 - 👀 I’m interested in Quantum Error Correction
 - 🌱 I’m currently learning Quantum Technology at UCL
 - 💞️ I’m looking to collaborate on Qiskit quantum error correction projects, particularly with the Steane code.
-- 📫 How to reach me on daniel.goldsmith@blueyonder.co.uk.
+- 📫 How to reach me on daniel.goldsmith.20@ucl.ac.uk

 <!---
 goldsmdn/goldsmdn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.